conda/conda/docs/source/config.rst

 To create or modify a .condarc configuration file, from the command line, use the ``conda config`` command, or use a text editor to create a new file named .condarc and save to your user home directory or root directory.

 Example:

 .. code-block:: yaml

-  conda config --add channels r
+  conda config --add channels conda-forge

 SEE ALSO: For a complete list of conda config commands available, see the :doc:`command reference <commands/conda-config>`.
 The same list is available at the command prompt by typing ``conda config --help``.

 The .condarc configuration file follows simple `YAML syntax <http://docs.ansible.com/YAMLSyntax.html>`_.

 :doc:`Download a sample .condarc file<install/sample-condarc>` to edit in your editor and save to your user home directory or root directory.

 TIP: Conda supports :doc:`tab completion<install/tab-completion>` with external packages